fabrizio-clorofilla/product-comparison/README.md

 # Technical Specifications

-Being a single page application I've chosen to use Angular.js as framework to develop the Product Comparison Tool.
+Being the Product Comparison Tool a single page application I've chosen to use Angular.js as framework to develop the Product Comparison Tool.

 The generator-angulare-feature helped me to set up the project on my machine, creating folder structure, and javascript/css/html files.